Stephen-Allen/cytosm/README.md

 - Parse string literal escape sequences in Cypher queries correctly
 - Escape string literals in SQL output
 - Clean up and simplify the GTopInterface class
+- Keep track of the labels on relationship variables during SQL generation
+- Misc fixes and improvements